ANSI/UL 4600 FAQ

 - UL 4600 covers the automated and autonomous portions of the vehicle functionality.
 That includes the SAE Level 3 functionality that does not involve the driver, all of SAE Level 4 functionality, all of SAE Level 5 functionality, and additional system level functionality.

 - Rather than SAE Levels, it might be better to think of the standard as covering the "Automated" and "Autonomous" operating modes

 - UL 4600 is an overall framework that other standards fit into.
 Most teams will use ISO 26262 or MIL-STD-882, and UL 4600 is specifically designed for compatibility with those standards.
 However, there is no requirement in UL 4600 to use any particular such standard.
 Rather, UL 4600 emphasizes making sure everything is covered that is required for system safety.

 - UL 4600 provides criteria for assessing safety cases, but does not tell you what the safety case actually has to look like.
 Creating examples is an ongoing project.
-For the mean time, you can see a safety case framework that is generally compatible with UL 4600 here:

 - "UL.org" is Underwriters Laboratories.
 They are a non-profit, accredited ANSI standards development organization (SDO) that created UL 4600.
 (Confusingly, they often use the UL logo and standards are "UL" due to historical reasons, but they are not actually UL.)